 Published by Shaw Books.
 Page 19.
 Used by permission.

 Because eating issues appear as on a continuum, ranging from healthy to life threatening, it is common for some individuals to swing from one end of the continuum to the other.
 For example, a person who frequently diets might suddenly discover quicker weight loss through the use of purging.
 The more they engage in this behavior, the farther down the continuum they get from healthy eating.
-On the other hand, a person who once struggled with anorexia may now be at a healthier weight, and be having regular periods (females) but still be afraid of eating certain foods, which could place them into the EDNOS category, still making their way back to healthy eating.
+On the other hand, a person who once struggled with anorexia may now be at a healthier weight with regular menstrual cycles (females).
+But if they remain afraid of eating certain foods, that could place them into the OSFED/EDNOS category, still making their way back to healthy eating.

-While there is not a lot of data on EDNOS in particular, the following facts and figures reinforce the widespread problem of disordered eating and body image concerns:
+While there is not a lot of data on OSFED in particular, the following facts and figures reinforce the widespread problem of disordered eating and body image concerns: